 - changing economic conditions and volatile resource prices make it difficult to precisely predict the province's total revenue

 - public priorities may change every year – research and feedback from Albertans help identify these shifting priorities

 Alberta continues to experience strong population growth above the national average.
 Alberta's population is expected to increase by 1.3% in 2017-18, reaching an estimated 4.3 million people.
 As Alberta grows, so too does the need for schools, health facilities, roads and programs and services.

 Budget preparation and introduction

 Each ministry outlines how much money they need to support the programs and services they provide to Albertans.
 Albertans are also consulted on what programs and services are important to them.
-Proposals and needs are debated, and the budget is drafted.
+Proposals and needs are discussed, and the budget is drafted.